-Glenn Panzer, MD, CMD, FAAFP - Treasurer and Founding Member
+Glenn Panzer, MD, CMD, FAAFP - Treasurer, Founding Member and Education Co-Chair

 Dr Panzer is a Board certified Family Physician with added qualifications in Hospice and Palliative Care Medicine and is a Fellow in the American Academy of Family Practice.
 He is Chief Medical Officer Emeritus of The Elizabeth Hospice.
 He has been affiliated with The Elizabeth Hospice for 14 years.
 He was Chief Medical Officer from 2007 to 2017.
 Dr Panzer prides himself as being a Certified Medical Director through AMDA (the Society for Post Acute and Long Term Care Medicine).

 He is treasurer of San Diego Coalition for Compassionate Care and on the executive committee.
 He is also past president of the San Diego Dementia Consortium.
 He was chair of the Medical staff Ethics and Palliative Care committees at Palomar Health from 2007 to 2017.